 - 1. The provisions of Article 22 (Financial Exigency), Article 23 (Redundancy), and Article 24 (Layoffs), shall apply to Midwifery faculty except in the event that the government funding is withdrawn, in whole or in part, from Ryerson University as it relates to the funding of the Midwifery Program.
 In such an event, the Midwifery Program shall be closed or reduced at the sole discretion of the University. - 2.
 Further to paragraph 1 above, in cases where the government funding is withdrawn, in whole or in part, from Ryerson as it relates to the funding of the Midwifery Program, and the University decides to close or reduce the Midwifery Program, and such action results in layoffs of affected Midwifery Faculty it is understood that such layoffs are not as a result of a confirmed financial exigency or a Program Redundancy.
-Therefore, in such cases, the provisions of Article\22 (Financial Exigency), and Article\23 (Redundancy) of the Collective Agreement do not apply.
-In such cases, only the notice, severance, recall rights and 'benefits during recall' provisions found in Article\24 (Layoffs), shall apply to affected Midwifery Faculty.
+Therefore, in such cases, the provisions of Article 22 (Financial Exigency), and Article 23 (Redundancy) of the Collective Agreement do not apply.
+In such cases, only the notice, severance, recall rights and 'benefits during recall' provisions found in Article 24 (Layoffs), shall apply to affected Midwifery Faculty.

-ARTICLE 18 PROFESSIONAL DEVELOPMENT REIMBURSEMENT FUND
+ARTICLE 18 PROFESSIONAL EXPENSE REIMBURSEMENT FUND

-- A. The University recognizes that the duty of faculty members, Professional Librarians and Professional Counsellors to maintain academic and/or professional competence and currency will, from time to time, necessitate the incurring of expenses. - B. Recognizing that it is the principal beneficiary of such competence and currency, the University will establish a Professional Development Reimbursement Fund (PDRF) from which individual members of the Association shall be reimbursed for eligible expenses according to University policies and Canada Customs and Revenue Agency requirements. - C. Every faculty member is entitled to a reimbursement of \$1,750 as of July 1, 2011; \$1,800 as of July 1, 2012; \$1,850 as of July 1, 2013, and \$1,900 as of July 1, 2014; and thereafter, with any unused portion being carried forward to the following year unless the annual amount would put a faculty member's total PDRF amount over the \$4,000 maximum.
-Then a faculty member would only be entitled to receive a pro-rata amount up to the \$4,000 maximum. - D. Notwithstanding paragraph C, allocation to a member's account may not result in the amount in the account exceeding \$4,000. - E. Professional development expenses include but are not limited to: - 1. travel and associated expenses related to meetings, conferences, study leave or other similar professional activities, and eligible expenses not covered by or in excess of monies available from other funds for similar purposes; - 2. registration fees and other expenses for meetings of learned societies, other professional organizations, workshops, seminars and similar activities; - 3. membership fees in learned societies and professional organizations; - 4. books and subscriptions to scholarly journals; - 5. expenses directly associated with teaching responsibilities or current active research or professional programmes; - 6. academic/research assistants through administrative arrangements with the School/Department. - F. Eligible members may submit their claim(s) at any point after expenses are incurred, except that submitted claims shall not be less than \$100 in total, unless the total for the year is less than \$100.
-Claims must be submitted at least once a year no later than July 1st. - G. Pre-approval is not required for Professional Development Fund claims.
+- A. The University recognizes that the duty of faculty members, Professional Librarians and Professional Counsellors to maintain academic and/or professional competence and currency will, from time to time, necessitate the incurring of expenses. - B. Recognizing that it is the principal beneficiary of such competence and currency, the University will establish a Professional Expense Reimbursement Fund (PERF) from which individual members of the Association shall be reimbursed for eligible expenses according to University policies and is strictly subject to the relevant provisions of the Income Tax Act and any interpretations made by the Canada Revenue Agency (CRA) regarding eligible expenses. - C. Every faculty member is entitled to a reimbursement of \$2,000 for each July 1st of each year of this Collective Agreement; and thereafter, with any unused portion being carried forward to the following year unless the annual amount would put a faculty member's total PERF amount over the \$4,000 maximum.
+Then a faculty member would only be entitled to receive a pro-rata amount up to the \$4,000 maximum. - D. Notwithstanding paragraph C, allocation to a member's account may not result in the amount in the account exceeding \$4,000. - E. Professional expenses include but are not limited to: - 1. travel and associated expenses related to meetings, conferences, study leave or other similar professional activities, and eligible expenses not covered by or in excess of monies available from other funds for similar purposes; - 2. registration fees and other expenses for meetings of learned societies, other professional organizations, workshops, seminars and similar activities: - 3. membership fees in learned societies and professional organizations; - 4. books and subscriptions to scholarly journals; - 5. expenses directly associated with teaching responsibilities or current active research or professional programmes; - 6. academic/research assistants through administrative arrangements with the School/Department. - F. Eligible members may submit their claim(s) at any point after expenses are incurred.
+Claims must be submitted at least once a year no later than July 1st. - G. Pre-approval is not required for Professional Expense Fund claims.